Mauritian cuisine: Sino-Mauritian cuisine

 Sino-Mauritian cuisine includes both Chinese cuisine (transmitted from their ancestors and recently learnt through journeys to China) and localization of Chinese cuisine.
 Sino-Mauritian cuisine typically consist of fried vegetables, oyster sauce, fried rice, meat, and fish.

-The 19th century saw the arrival of Chinese migrants, who came mostly from the south-eastern part of China; these Chinese migrants were mainly Cantonese from Guandong, Hakka from Meixian and Chinese people from Fujian.
+The 19th century saw the arrival of Chinese migrants, who came mostly from the southeastern part of China; these Chinese migrants were mainly Cantonese from Guandong, Hakka from Meixian, and Chinese people from Fujian.
 Chinese migrants mainly lived in harmony in the Chinatown in the capital of Port Louis and shared their culture with other communities.
 They are largely credited for making noodles, both steamed and fried, and fried rice popular.
-Sino-Mauritians also follow and/or have maintained some Chinese food traditions and customs.
-For example, the tradition of Chinese red eggs which are shared with family members.
-It is customary for them to eat fried noodles on birthday celebrations.
+Sino-Mauritians also follow or have maintained some Chinese food traditions and customs, such as the tradition of Chinese red eggs, which are shared with family members.
+It is customary for them to eat fried noodles during birthday celebrations.

-Between the 20th and 21st century, some Sino-Mauritian returned to China to learn new culinary dishes and returned to Mauritius introducing new dishes in their restaurant in Mauritius.
-In the 21st century, Sino-Mauritians, who resided overseas (e.g. in China, Taiwan) for a few years before returning to Mauritius, also introduced new Chinese food and drinks culture in Mauritius.
-For example, Bubble tea drinking culture was introduced by Fabrice Lee, a Sino-Mauritian, who in lived in Taiwan for 8 years before returning in Mauritius.
-The first bubble tea shop in Mauritius opened in late 2012; since then, there are bubble tea shops in most shopping malls on the island.
+Between the 20th and 21st centuries, some Sino-Mauritians returned to China to learn new culinary dishes and returned to Mauritius, introducing new dishes in their restaurants in Mauritius.
+In the 21st century, Sino-Mauritians, who resided overseas (e.g., in China, Taiwan) for a few years before returning to Mauritius, also introduced new Chinese food and drink culture in Mauritius.
+For example, bubble tea drinking culture was introduced by Fabrice Lee, a Sino-Mauritian, who lived in Taiwan for 8 years before returning to Mauritius.
+The first bubble tea shop in Mauritius opened in late 2012; since then, there have been bubble tea shops in most shopping malls on the island.